zmcartor/homestead-guide/source/mining.rst

 Windows set-up
 -------------------------------
-`Download the latest Eth\+\+ installation <https://github.com/ethereum/webthree-umbrella/releases>`_ and choose ethminer at the "Choose Components" screen of the installation screen.
+`Download the latest Eth\+\+ installation <https://github.com/expanse-org/webthree-umbrella/releases>`_ and choose ethminer at the "Choose Components" screen of the installation screen.

 ..  image:: img/eth_miner_setup.png
 ..   :height: 513px
 ..   :width: 399 px
-   :alt: ethereum-ethminer-set-upfdg
+   :alt: expanse-ethminer-set-upfdg

 Using ethminer with geth
 -------------------------------

 .. code-block:: bash

-    geth account new // Set-up ethereum account if you do not have one geth --rpc --rpccorsdomain localhost 2>> geth.log & ethminer -G  // -G for GPU, -M for benchmark tail -f geth.log
+    geth account new // Set-up expanse account if you do not have one geth --rpc --rpccorsdomain localhost 2>> geth.log & ethminer -G  // -G for GPU, -M for benchmark tail -f geth.log